ABOUT ENGINES

 D/H DANNEBROG

-The paddle steamer D/H Dannebrog was built at Orlogsværket as a royal ship and functioned as such until the current royal ship, also named Dannebrog, was delivered in 1932.
-D/H Dannebrog was a royal ship under King Christian IX, Frederik VIII and Christian X and served as a royal ship for 53 years, from 1879-1932 and was built by B&W. In 1934, D/H Dannebrog was demolished.
-At DieselHouse you can experience a model of D/H Dannebro.
+The paddle steamer D/H Dannebrog was designed and constructed by Orlogsværftet as a royal ship and functioned as such until the current royal ship, also named Dannebrog, was delivered in 1932.
+D/H Dannebrog was a royal ship under King Christian IX, Frederik VIII and Christian X and served as a royal ship for 53 years, from 1879-1932 and was built by B&W. In 1934, D/H Dannebrog was broken up.
+At DieselHouse you can experience a model of D/H Dannebrog.

 ENGINE FACTS – D/H DANNEBROG